https://invisible-island.net/ncurses/man/

 o NetBSD and ncurses use the descriptor in TERMINAL for terminal I/O

 modes, e.g., def_shell_mode(3x), def_prog_mode(3x).
-SVr4 curses
+SVr4 uses the

-uses the descriptor in SCREEN.
+descriptor in SCREEN.

-Unset TERM Variable
+Unset TERM Environment Variable

-"unknown", which normally corresponds to a terminal entry with the
+value, initscr uses the value "unknown", which normally corresponds to

-generic (gn) capability.
-Generic entries are detected by setupterm(3x)
+a terminal entry with the generic (gn) capability.
+Generic entries are

-may handle a missing/empty TERM variable differently.
+Other implementations may handle a missing or empty TERM variable

 Signal Handlers

-Quoting from X/Open Curses Issue 7, section 3.1.1:
+Quoting X/Open Curses Issue 7, section 3.1.1:

 Curses implementations may provide for special handling of the